MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

 </blockquote>

 <p>
 Alsfeld, where the map was created, was a significant and often contested trading hub from the Middle Ages into the early modern period.
-The town adopted the Reformation and, like many surrounding villages, belonged to various principalities in the 16th and 17th centuries.
+The town embraced the Reformation and, like many surrounding villages, belonged to various principalities in the 16th and 17th centuries.
 From 1567, Alsfeld was part of Hesse-Marburg and from 1604 of the Landgraviate of Hesse-Darmstadt.
-The Thirty Years’ War caused severe damage, and the town was occupied by various armies, including Brunswick-Wolfenbüttel in 1622 and Swedish troops in 1640.
+The Thirty Years’ War caused severe damage, and the town was occupied by various armies.
 During the Hessian War (1645–1648), Alsfeld lay on the border between the warring factions of Hesse-Darmstadt and Hesse-Kassel.
 This conflict, part of a long series of diplomatic and military struggles between the branches of the Hessian princely house, originated in the division of the inheritance after the death of the last united Landgrave of Hesse, Philip I, in 1567.
 </p>

-<p>Alsfeld is now a comparatively small town by modern standards, and the surrounding villages have all been integrated into larger administrative units.
+<p>By modern standards, Alsfeld is a comparatively small town, and the surrounding villages have all been integrated into larger administrative units.
 The map below highlights Alsfeld, Angenroth, Gleimenhain and Fischbach in a considerably rural area of present-day Germany:</p>

 <a href="../screenshots/MapboxOSM_Alsfeld.png" target="_blank">
   <img src="../screenshots/MapboxOSM_Alsfeld.png" alt="Mapbox OSM Alsfeld" style="width:50%; max-width:900px; display:block; margin:auto;">